federico-lox/AMD.ts/README.md

 While the TypeScript compiler is able to "bundle" some module formats (at the time of writing this is possible by using the `--outFile` option when using *AMD* or *SystemJS* as the target module system) functioning as a low-overhead asset manager, it offers no mechanism to load and process its output in a browser enviornment.

-SystemTS is meant to address that with a small footprint and minimal overhead.
+AMD.ts is meant to address that with a small footprint and minimal overhead.

 Usage
 -----